Updated November 21, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Explosions from combustible dust are violent and often devastating events that occur when fine, dry particles of combustible materials and explosive dust, become suspended in air and then ignite, leading to a rapid release of energy, and a primary explosion.
 Key elements necessary for such an explosion include fuel (the dust), oxygen (present in the air), and an ignition source (typically a spark, open flame, or even hot surfaces).

-The sequence of events leading to an explosion involves the dispersion of dust particles in the air, the formation of a dust cloud, ignition, and the subsequent rapid combustion of the combustible dust cloud, resulting in pressure waves, fireballs, and potential damage.
+The sequence of events leading to an explosion involves the dispersion of combustible dust particles in the air, the formation of a dust cloud, ignition, and the subsequent rapid combustion of the combustible dust cloud, resulting in pressure waves, fireballs, and potential damage.
 The Occupational Safety and Health Administration (OSHA) in the United States defines combustible dust as “a solid material composed of distinct particles or pieces, regardless of size, shape, or chemical composition, which presents a fire or deflagration hazard when suspended in air or some other oxidizing medium over a range of concentrations”.

 Historical Context: